singh-man/books/crackingTheCoding/16_moderate.md

 54    /*  HashMaplist<String,  Integer>  is a HashMap  that maps from Strings to 55    *  ArrayList<Integer>.
 See appendix for  implementation.  */
 ```
-Getting the wordsthatmap to this number will run inO(N) time, whereN is the number of digits.
-TheO(N) comes in during the hash table look up (we need to convert the number to a hash table).
+Getting the wordsthatmap to this number will run in O(N) time, whereN is the number of digits.
+The O(N) comes in during the hash table look up (we need to convert the number to a hash table).
 If you know the words are never longer than a certain max size, then you could also describe the runtime as O(1).

-Note that it's easy to think, "Oh, linear-that's not that fast:' But it depends what it's linear on.
+Note that it's easy to think, "Oh, linear-that's not that fast".
+But it depends what it's linear on.
 Linear on the length of the word is extremely fast.
 Linear on the length of the dictionary is not so fast.

 **16.21   Sum Swap:** Given two  arrays of integers, find a pair of values (one value  from  each array) that you can swap to give the  two arrays the  same sum.